juev/awesome-stars/README.md

 ## Swift

-- [CodeEditApp/CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit App for macOS
+- [CodeEditApp/CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit App for macOS – Elevate your code editing experience.
+Open source, free forever.
 - [maxgoedjen/secretive](https://github.com/maxgoedjen/secretive) - Store SSH keys in the Secure Enclave
 - [ZevEisenberg/Keyb](https://github.com/ZevEisenberg/Keyb) - Type with one hand on a Mac
 - [mandrigin/AlfredSwitchWindows](https://github.com/mandrigin/AlfredSwitchWindows) - An application for using in Alfred workflow to enumerate and switch between windows on OSX.